awslabs/llrt/tests/wpt/README.md

 This starts the WPT server in the background and runs the suite. `setup-wpt` runs first if needed, initialising the `wpt/` submodule and configuring sparse-checkout.
-Output is post-processed into `wpt_errors.txt`.
+The full run is printed to the console and distilled into the sorted failing-test list `wpt_errors.txt`.

 Other targets: